GoogleChrome/developer.chrome.com/site/en/blog/help-css-nesting/index.md

 break the tie.
 The rest of this post will be introducing the syntax options so you can feel informed to take a survey at the end.

+{% Details %}
+{% DetailsSummary %}
-### Why can't the exact nesting example shown above be the syntax for CSS nesting?
+Why can't the exact nesting example shown above be the syntax for CSS nesting?
+{% endDetailsSummary %}

 There are a few reasons the most popular nesting syntax can't be used as is: